petevdp/share_notes/notes.md

   - use github avatar DONE
   - add logout button DONE
   - add create room button
+  - display current room name

 - logout button functionality DONE
 - styling pass - room

-  - room styling mockup - DONE
-  - implement
+  - refine tabs to be closer to mockup
+  - add context menu to tabs
+  - better color for close tab highlight

-- generalize conditions we get gist to when there are no documents for the room in yjs
+- generalize conditions we get gist to when there are no documents for the room in yjs ???
-- get list of gists
+- get list of gists for user at home
 - rename files
 - new room button
 - fork room
+- allow removing files - true
 - diff viewer
   - re-add monaco DONE
   - check diff mode